AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

         - `name` — string or regular expression for matching XMLHttpRequest property name
         - `value` — string or regular expression for matching the value of the option passed to `XMLHttpRequest.open()` call
+- `verbose` — optional, boolean, if set to 'true' will log original and modified text content of XMLHttpRequests.

+> `verbose` may be useful for debugging but it is not allowed for prod versions of filter lists.

 > Usage with no arguments will log XMLHttpRequest objects to browser console;
 > it may be useful for debugging but it is not allowed for prod versions of filter lists.